kuzzleio/documentation-old/src/api-documentation/controller-auth/get-current-user.md

 }
 ```

-Gets the user object identified by the `JSON Web Token` provided in the query or the `Authorization` header.
+Returns the profile object for the user linked to the `JSON Web Token`, provided in the query or the `Authorization` header.